On aggregation-quantization permutability problem for discrete-time Markov chains: Quantum aggregation

 To show that also condition~\eqref{eq:PPP} is satisfied it is enough to observe that the number of edges connecting vertices of the clusters $u$ and $v$ equals

 \end{Cor} \begin{Rem} Partitions with the above property are provided, for example, as orbits of a subgroup of the automorphism group of a graph.
-Perfect state transfer via continuous-time quantum walk on quotient graphs obtained from equitable partitions was studied in \cite{Salimi,Ge-Tamon,Bachman-Tollefson,KemptonTolbert}. \end{Rem}
+Perfect state transfer via continuous-time quantum walk on quotient graphs obtained from equitable partitions was studied in \cite{Salimi,Ge-Tamon,Godsil-transfer,Bachman-Tollefson,KemptonTolbert}.
+As it was mentioned in the Introduction, quantum walk based search algorithms in relation to equitable partitions were considered in~\cite{Ide}. \end{Rem}

 \begin{Rem} Assumptions of Corollary \ref{cor:hom} are satisfied in the case of distance-regular graphs~\cite{BCN,DevroyeSbihi,DamKoolenTanaka} and their natural partitions into slices/spheres consisting of points with constant distance from a fixed vertex of such a graph. \end{Rem} Recall, that a connected simple graph is called distance-regular if for any two vertices $x$ and $y$, the number of vertices at distance $j$ from $x$ and at distance $k$ from $y$ depends only upon $j$, $k$, and the distance between $x$ and $y$.
 This simple definition forces a great deal of structure upon such graphs.
 In connection to quantum computation we remark that entanglement of free fermions on distinguished distance-regular graphs, such as the Hadamard, Hamming or Johnson graphs, was the subject of recent works~\cite{BernardCrampeVinet-H,BernardCrampeVinet-J,CrampeGuoVinet-H}.